kianorr/kianorr.github.io/content/english/posts/trading-cards.md

 ---
 title: fusion trading cards
 date: 2024-11-15
-tags: ["physics", "graphic design"]
+tags: ["physics", "graphic-design"]
 ---

 For fusion week in 2024, fusion trading cards were handed out and I ended up being the artist for 3 of them.

 {{< figure align=center src="/trading_cards_real.jpeg" title="Trading cards" caption="The three cards that I made: C2W, Laser Megajoule, and LAPD." >}}

-I really enjoyed making these because I was able to play around with some different art styles also while contributing to something that I care about.
+I really enjoyed making these because I was able to play around with some different art styles while also contributing to something that I care about.

 ## C2W
 I am most familiar with C2W so I started out with this.
 I played around with using different colored squares/rectangles, in kind of a "japanese-pop" style.
 I think it's kind of cool.